jlauinger/master-of-science/code/go-geiger/README.md

 There are the following flags available:

 ```
-      --dnr         Do not repeat packages (default true)
+  -f, --filter string    Print only lines of requested type (variable,parameter,assignment,call,other).
+You need to specify --show-code also. (default "all")
-  -h, --help        help for geiger
+  -h, --help             help for go-geiger
-      --level int   Maximum indent level (default 10)
+  -q, --hide-stats       Hide statistics table, print only code. --show-code needs to be set manually
+      --include-std      Show / include Golang stdlib packages
-      --link        Print link to pkg.go.dev instead of package name
+  -l, --link             Print link to pkg.go.dev instead of package name
+  -d, --max-depth int    Maximum transitive import depth (default 10)
       --show-code        Print the code lines with unsafe usage
-      --show-std    Show Goland stdlib packages
+      --show-only-once   Do not repeat packages, show them only once and abbreviate further imports (default true)
+  -v, --verbose          Show usage counts by different usage types

 ```

-## Dependency Management
+## Dependency management

 If your project uses Go modules and a `go.mod` file, `go-geiger` will fetch all dependencies automatically before it analyzes them.
 It behaves exactly like `go build` would.

 If you use a different form of dependency management, e.g. manual `go get`, `go mod vendor` or anything else, you need to run your dependency management before running `go-geiger` in order to have all dependencies up to date before analysis.

+## Related work

+`go-geiger` is inspired by [Cargo Geiger](https://github.com/rust-secure-code/cargo-geiger), a similar tool to find unsafe code blocks in Rust programs and their dependencies.

+[jlauinger/go-unsafepointer-poc](https://github.com/jlauinger/go-unsafepointer-poc) contains proof of concepts for exploiting vulnerabilities caused by misuse of `unsafe.Pointer`.
+I also wrote a [blog post series](https://dev.to/jlauinger/exploitation-exercise-with-unsafe-pointer-in-go-information-leak-part-1-1kga) on the specific problems and vulnerabilities.

+[go-safer](https://github.com/jlauinger/go-safer) is a Go linter tool that can help to identify two common and dangerous usage patterns of `unsafe.Pointer`.

 ## Development